 I use my ability to analyze intricate societal systems from the perspective of various disciplines to design solutions for societal issues.
 I hope to help cities and social organizations architect solutions that can make a real change to significant problems.

 To read more about the project, view the formal write-up on Behance.

 To ensure non-traditional students can succeed, a team of consultants and I helped close the gap to higher education.

 I realized that the problem was not with the Acera students, but with the education system.
-Most education establishments are steeped in traditional test-taking methods and lack awareness about how Acera students stack up against their peers.
+Most education establishments employ traditional test-taking assessments and lack awareness about how Acera students stack up against peers.

-To raise awareness throughout the education system about the Acera students’ strong ability, I assisted building a brand for the Acera school.
-The consultants and I made branding materials which Acera could use to pave a pathway for their students' success.
-Since my project, Acera has built many new partnerships over the past several years and continued to grow their credibility and success.
+To raise awareness throughout the education system about Acera students’ strong ability, I assisted building an Acera brand.
+The consultants and I made communication materials to pave a pathway toward success for students.
+Since my project, Acera has built new partnerships while continuing to grow their credibility and success.